mcgarrah/mcgarrah.github.io/_posts/2024-07-29-java-jnlp-webui.md

     https://sourceforge.net/projects/portableapps/files/

-PortableApps FireFox 51.0 NSAPI enabled version...
+PortableApps FireFox 51.0 NPAPI enabled version...
     https://sourceforge.net/projects/portableapps/files/Mozilla%20Firefox%2C%20Portable%20Ed./

 Get the 32-bit versions as I pulled the 64-bit for both FireFox and JPortable which will not work.